-Are you looking to upgrade your 6.5mm Grendel AR-15 by getting a new barrel for it?
-Or are you thinking about building a rifle from the ground up and are trying to decide which barrel would be best?
+Are you looking to upgrade your AR-15 6.5 Grendel barrel?
+Maybe you are thinking about building a rifle from the ground up and are trying to decide which barrel would be best?

 BONUS OFFER: Get your free shooting range targets to print at home!

 Get your free targets to print at home!

 The 6.5mm Grendel, often just referred to as the 6.5 Grendel, is one of the most versatile calibers that you can get for the AR-15.
 It’s due to the fact that it has a very low recoil and highly accurate cartridge that can outperform the more traditional 5.56x45mm NATO.
 This is all while still being not as large as the .308 Winchester of the AR-10 platform.
 As a result of its versatility, you can now also use the 6.5 Grendel in other kinds of rifles beyond the AR-15.
 One example is the AK-47 and various bolt-action rifle systems.

 The piece of your rifle that has the greatest impact on your rifle’s accuracy and performance is the barrel.
 So, if you want to maximize the shooting performance of your 6.5 Grendel rifle, the barrel is the most important piece to upgrade.

 Keep in mind that the main purpose of the 6.5 Grendel round is for precision use.
 It’s not a very common round, you cannot just find it everywhere like the 5.56 or the .308.
 Thus, choosing a new barrel for your 6.5 Grendel AR is going to need plenty of careful considerations.
 Thankfully, we’re going to dive into the specifics of the qualities your 6.5 barrel needs to have.
 We will also discuss our top three favorite makes and models of 6.5 barrels that you can buy today.